umadhatri/CET-2/Day-8/queue.md

 # Queue 101
 ## What is a Queue?
 It is a linear data structure that follows First In First Out (FIFO) order.
-Insertion into a queue is called 'enqueue' and deletion from a queue is called 'dequeue'.- 8
+Insertion into a queue is called 'enqueue' and deletion from a queue is called 'dequeue'.

 ## Applications of Queue
 1. BFS in graphs